nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

 ## Set-up AzureQuery in your solution

-This are the steps you need to perform to include azureQuery in youer project:
+These are the steps you need to perform to include azureQuery in your project:

 <ol>
     <li>